lgope/til/README.md

 # Today I Learned

 This is a Full Stack application, basically to create and display facts along with their source of information, their category, and the voting system for each factor.
+In conclusion, this application's purpose was to explore the new version of React 18.
+Thanks 👍🏻

 ## Description